 More violence followed with an armed assault on the Tretton family believed to have been responsible for the death of Malcolm Walsh.
 A known associate of Damon Alvin and police informer Dean Boshell was killed soon after.

-In January 1998, Michael Steele and Jack Whomes were convicted of the December 1995 Rettendon murders with the evidence of their once associate Darren Nicholls being the basis of their conviction.
-Despite a number of appeals, Steele and Whomes remain in prison with another five years to serve before they can be considered for release.
+In January 1998, Michael Steele (55) and Jack Whomes (36) were convicted of the Rettendon murders at the Old Bailey in London with the evidence of their once associate Darren Nicholls being the basis of their conviction.

 Darren Nicholls was given a new identity under the Witness Protection Programme and is currently living at an unknown location in the UK having no charges brought against him.